opencelium/opencelium/docs/gettinginvolved/updating.rst

         | Within section "Database configuration section of MariaDB and MongoDB":
         | - change password of opencelium user for MariaDB (default "secret1234")
         | - change password of oc_admin user for MongoDB in uri line (default "secretsecret")
+        | - Just in case you had special settings in application.yml, copy these settings to the new application.yml
+        |   (See old application.yml in /opt/openceliumOld/src/backend/src/main/resources)

         | Just in case you are using SSL, add certs to the ssl section.
         | It has to be a p12 keystore file with password!